This post contains affiliate links at no extra cost to you.

 Experience the quieter side of the Netherlands

-This is an easy day trip from Amsterdam and can even be combined with The Hague!
+This is an easy day trip from Amsterdam and can even be combined with The Hague and Rotterdam through a group tour!
 Amsterdam is amazing, but for a well-rounded Dutch experience, we highly encourage you to travel outside the city as well!

 Pin it for later or to share!